Health and Medical Preparations

-Our Porter team are trained in moving stretchers over rough terrain whilst keeping the injured trekker comfortable.
+Our Guide team are trained in moving stretchers over rough terrain whilst keeping the injured trekker comfortable.

-It is quite amazing watching how skilled the Porter team are at moving the stretcher over such rough terrain.
+It is quite amazing watching how skilled the Guide team are at moving the stretcher over such rough terrain.

 Transport - Water Crossing

 There are main water crossing along the Kokoda Track.
 They present a difficult challenge for an able bodied person, let alone a team of people carrying a stretcher.

 This video highlights the skills of our Guide team crossing a fast flowing creek whilst carrying an injured trekker on a stretcher.

 In locations where a light plane cannot land, helicopters are often used, but only when the weather conditions make it safe.